redpanda-data/connect/website/docs/components/outputs/amqp_0_9.md

 ### `exchange`

-`string` An AMQP exchange to publish to.
+An AMQP exchange to publish to.

+Type: `string`
+Default: `"benthos-exchange"`

 ### `exchange_declare`

-`object` Optionally declare the target exchange (passive).
+Optionally declare the target exchange (passive).

+Type: `object`
+Default: `{"durable":true,"enabled":false,"type":"direct"}`

 ### `exchange_declare.enabled`

-`bool` Whether to declare the exchange.
+Whether to declare the exchange.

+Type: `bool`
+Default: `false`

 ### `exchange_declare.type`

-`string` The type of the exchange.
+The type of the exchange.

+Type: `string`
+Default: `"direct"`
-Options are: `direct`, `fanout`, `topic`, `x-custom`.
+Options: `direct`, `fanout`, `topic`, `x-custom`.

 ### `exchange_declare.durable`

-`bool` Whether the exchange should be durable.
+Whether the exchange should be durable.

+Type: `bool`
+Default: `true`

 ### `key`

-`string` The binding key to set for each message.
+The binding key to set for each message.
 This field supports [interpolation functions](/docs/configuration/interpolation#functions).

+Type: `string`
+Default: `"benthos-key"`

 ### `max_in_flight`

-`number` The maximum number of messages to have in flight at a given time.
+The maximum number of messages to have in flight at a given time.
 Increase this to improve throughput.

+Type: `number`
+Default: `1`

 ### `persistent`

-`bool` Whether message delivery should be persistent (transient by default).
+Whether message delivery should be persistent (transient by default).

+Type: `bool`
+Default: `false`

 ### `mandatory`

-`bool` Whether to set the mandatory flag on published messages.
+Whether to set the mandatory flag on published messages.
 When set if a published message is routed to zero queues it is returned.

+Type: `bool`
+Default: `false`

 ### `immediate`

-`bool` Whether to set the immediate flag on published messages.
+Whether to set the immediate flag on published messages.
 When set if there are no ready consumers of a queue then the message is dropped instead of waiting.

+Type: `bool`
+Default: `false`

 ### `tls`

-`object` Custom TLS settings can be used to override system defaults.
+Custom TLS settings can be used to override system defaults.

+Type: `object`
+Default: `{"client_certs":[],"enabled":false,"root_cas_file":"","skip_cert_verify":false}`

 ### `tls.enabled`

-`bool` Whether custom TLS settings are enabled.
+Whether custom TLS settings are enabled.

+Type: `bool`
+Default: `false`

 ### `tls.skip_cert_verify`

-`bool` Whether to skip server side certificate verification.
+Whether to skip server side certificate verification.

+Type: `bool`
+Default: `false`

 ### `tls.root_cas_file`

-`string` The path of a root certificate authority file to use.
+The path of a root certificate authority file to use.

+Type: `string`
+Default: `""`

 ### `tls.client_certs`

-`array` A list of client certificates to use.
+A list of client certificates to use.

+Type: `array`
+Default: `[]`

 ```yaml
 # Examples